dan1sh11/dan1sh11/README.md

 I'm currently majoring in Computer Science, with fond interests in Backend, Systems, and AI/ML.
 I'm currently building a strong foundation in Python, with the hopes of solving real-world problems through programming.

 **What I'm Working On**:
--Learning core CS concepts through university courses and tutorials and projects using the internet.
+-Learning core CS concepts through university courses and projects using the internet.
 -Exploring frontend and backend development using HTML, CSS, JavaScript, and Python.

 **My Tech Stack, So Far**:
 -Languages: Python, SQL, HTML, CSS
 -Tools: Git, Github, VS Code
--Playing around with: Flask
+-Building Projects using: Flask & Django

 **Open to New Learning Experiences**:
 -Beginner-friendly projects